System Patches Package¶

 Whether or not the patching process should ignore whitespace differences in the patch data.

-Patches from GitHub should work with either whitespace setting, patches from other sources may need the option set to ignore whitespace, especially if they contain DOS line endings rather than UNIX or lost tabs when copying and pasting.
+Patches from GitHub should work with either whitespace setting, patches from other sources may need the option set to ignore whitespace, especially if they contain DOS line endings rather than UNIX or if the patch content lost tabs when copying and pasting.

 Whether or not the package will attempt to apply this patch on each boot of the firewall.